nanoflite/nanojs/autodocs/docs/header.md

-# nJS - A nano sized reactive framework

 *nJS* is a lightweight framework designed to provide essential reactive programming features for web applications.
 Its minimalistic approach allows developers to efficiently manage state and DOM updates with simplicity and ease.

-These are interactive docs... enjoy

----